opendicom/DICMxml2pdf/README.md

 But there is a very frequent use case where a dicom client knows how to display an enclosed pdf but does not accept the enclosed cda.
 Our solution is DICMxml2pdf, which receives an enclosed cda which encapsulates a pdf and transforms it into enclosed pdf.

-It was programmed in C based on our enclosed cdas and with many tricks to work as fast as possible.
-It's a good stub for a more general portable slower solution.
+It was programmed in pure C but built with macos xcode 12.4 based on our enclosed cdas and with many tricks to work as fast as possible.
+It's a good stub for a more general portable, slower, solution.

 We added to the project two scripts bash as examples of workflows which use DICMxml2pdf